-What happens to your Facebook, iCloud, PayPalTM, Instagram, Gmail, or online financial statements after your death?
-These are known as digital assets, and the answer can be very complicated and worth considering in your Estate Plan.
+What happens to your Facebook, iCloud, PayPal™, Instagram, or Gmail accounts after your death?
+These are known as digital assets, and the answer can be worth considering in your estate plan.

 What are digital assets?

-A would-be bill proposed in the Iowa legislature defines a digital asset as an electronic record in which an individual has a right or interest—not including underlying assets or liabilities (for example, online access to a checking account does not make the underlying checking account a digital asset).
+Iowa law defines a “digital asset” as an electronic record in which an individual has a right or interest –not including underlying assets or liabilities or individual health records (for example, online access to a checking account does not make the underlying checking account a digital asset).

-Digital assets may be anything from social media accounts, email accounts, and blogs to airline miles accounts, rewards accounts, gaming accounts, or even digital payment service accounts and digital currency.
-A digital asset’s value can be sentimental, such as photos or correspondence stored online, or they can be quite valuable, such as a popular video blog that produces significant advertising revenue.
+Digital assets may be anything from social media pages, email, and blogs– to airline miles, rewards accounts, or even digital currency and payment accounts.
+A digital asset’s value can be sentimental or they can be quite valuable.

 What happens to your digital assets after your death?